Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette vs. Michigan State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game features the Marquette Golden Eagles (29-6) and the Michigan State Spartans (20-12) facing off at Nationwide Arena in what is expected to be a competitive matchup, with a projected 73-71 victory for Marquette according to our computer prediction.
-Tipoff is at 5:15 PM ET on March 19.
+Sunday's game that pits the Marquette Golden Eagles (29-6) against the Michigan State Spartans (20-12) at Nationwide Arena has a good chance to be a competitive matchup based on our computer prediction, which projects a final score of 73-71 in favor of Marquette.
+Game time is at 5:15 PM ET on March 19.

-According to our computer prediction, Marquette projects to cover the 2.5-point spread in its matchup against Michigan State.
-The total is currently listed at 141.5, and the two teams are projected to hit the over.
+According to our computer prediction, Marquette should cover the spread, which is currently listed at 2.5.
+The two teams are projected to exceed the 141.5 total.

 Marquette vs. Michigan State Game Info & Odds